ruggeri/tech-notes/randos/usb.md

 In 2019, USB 4 is released.
 It does 40 Gbps.
 Again, only USB-C does this.
 At this time, I do not want to explore or discuss this.

+## Cables

+USB-C cables seem to frequently leave out pins.
+In particular, many USB-C cables only support USB 2 by leaving out the data pins.
+This way, they can be made longer, because they can support the lower speed of USB 2 for longer distances.

+To have long USB-C cables capable of USB 3.2 Gen 1 or Gen 2 speeds, you need active cables.

+Thunderbolt 3 cables are designed to support up to 40 Gbps, so they should also support 3.2 Gen 2x2 use.
+However, my Mac doesn't even do USB 3.2 Gen 2x2 as far as I am aware; it does only USB 3.1 Gen 2.

 ## USB Power

 USB cables can deliver power as well as data.
 Originally I think they